mcdelarm/ReactHighlighApp/README.md

   1. Youtube API
   2. Football-API

 The application allows user to input a date to retrieve soccer fixtures from the top 5 European leagues.
 If these fixtures are clicked, the user is brought to a separate page where the highlights youtube video for the fixture is displayed.
+To use, sign up for an API key for both the Youtube and Football-API and create a .env file to store the two keys.